CS-DS-125/125book/py4e_rst/16-viz.rst

 .. index:: cache

-In the first phase we take our input “survey” data in the file *where.data* and read it one line at a time, and retrieve the geocoded information from Google and store it in a database *geodata.sqlite*.
+In the first phase we take our input "survey" data in the file *where.data* and read it one line at a time, and retrieve the geocoded information from Google and store it in a database *geodata.sqlite*.
 Before we use the geocoding API for each user-entered location, we simply check to see if we already have the data for that particular line of input.
-The database is functioning as a local “cache” of our geocoding data to make sure we never ask Google for the same data twice.
+The database is functioning as a local "cache" of our geocoding data to make sure we never ask Google for the same data twice.

 You can restart the process at any time by removing the file